jaalto/project--shell-script-performance-and-portability/SHELL-SCRIPT-CODING-STYLE.md

 ```

 - Place pattern case terminators `;;' in
+  their own lines. **Rationale:**
-  their own lines to improve the visual flow
+  Improves the visual flow and make the
-  and make the action blocks stand out.
+  action blocks stand out.

 ```
     case $var in